drostron/slamdata-docs/source/developers-guide.rst

 Did you notice that in the search string earlier we did not specify which field we wanted to search?
 That is part of the power of SlamData.
-Relatively non-technical users can use SlamData to search all of their datasources with little (or even no) knowledge in advance of the data stored within.
+Relatively non-technical users can use SlamData to search all of their data sources with little (or even no) knowledge in advance of the data stored within.

 Of course when searching all available fields for the search string